lake-wg/authz/draft-selander-ace-ake-authz.md

 +----------+      |    +---------------+           +---------------+
                   Voucher

 ~~~~~~~~~~~
-{: #fig-overview title="Overview and example of message content.
-Voucher Info and Voucher are sent together with LAKE messages." artwork-align="center"}
+{: #fig-overview title="Overview of message flow.
+Link between U anv V is constrained but link between V and W is not.
+Voucher Info and Voucher are sent in EDHOC Auxiliary Data." artwork-align="center"}

 # Assumptions